azhang/blepcoin/_posts/2018-09-17-unification.md

 **[mother](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/mother/cli.py)**: functions to [validate](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/mother/cli.py#L73-L95), [invalidate](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/mother/cli.py#L98-L120), and [list UApps based on validity](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/mother/cli.py#L98-L120).

-**[haiku](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py)**: [starts and serves an RPC server](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/lookup/eos_lookup.py), and implements functions to [fetch encrypted data from a data provider](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py#L76-L139) and [decrypt it](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py#L110-L139).
+**[haiku](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py)**: [starts and serves an RPC server](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py#L26-L32), and implements functions to [fetch encrypted data from a data provider](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py#L76-L139) and [decrypt it](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py#L110-L139).
 This contains both Haiku Server and Haiku Client (client.py contains more client implementation).
+There is also [a basic UApp Store implementation](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/main.py#L164), which is an additional method (in addition to "Fetch") to initiating a data exchange.

 #### Other interesting files and notes

 [rpc.py](https://github.com/unification-com/haiku-node-prototype/blob/786702197ad2f287c437959b46e31da5c159117f/haiku_node/rpc.py): This file works between the `haiku` executable and the Data Provider's data.
-For the proof of concept, [UnificationDataFactory](https://github.com/unification-com/haiku-node-prototype/blob/786702197ad2f287c437959b46e31da5c159117f/haiku_node/data/factory.py) looks like it only reads from a sqlite3 database.
+For the proof of concept, [UnificationDataFactory](https://github.com/unification-com/haiku-node-prototype/blob/master/haiku_node/data/factory.py) looks like it only reads from a sqlite3 database.
+The team tells me this previously supported ODBC but was was migrated to sqlite3 for unit testing purposes, and will eventually support any ODBC connection in the future.

 There are several other helper files in the repo, including those for interacting with the blockchain, encryption, and checking whether a UApp is valid.